Alaska: Denali Backpacking

 What is the cancellation policy?

-You may cancel on or before April 24, 2022 and receive a full refund minus a $500 per-person service fee.
-If you cancel on or after April 25, 2022 there is a 50% cancellation fee; on or after June 23, 2022 there is a 100% cancellation fee.
+You may cancel up to 120 days of the scheduled travel date and receive a full refund minus a $500 per-person service fee.
+If you cancel between 120 and 60 days of travel, there is a 50% cancellation fee.
+Within 60 days of travel, there is a 100% cancellation fee.
 We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or of the trip being canceled (see our Terms and Conditions for full details).

 Do I need Travel Insurance?